 - With ABS/PVC glue, generously smear all surfaces of the pipe, but do not use so much that the glue drips.

 - Fitting ABS pipes is easier with practice.
-Buy an extra two-inch hub-x-hub ABS coupling and practice fitting it to two short waste pieces of ABS pipe.
+Buy an extra 2-inch hub-x-hub ABS coupling and practice fitting it to short waste pieces of ABS pipe.

 - ABS pipe tends to push out when it is glued into a coupling.
-So hold the two sides firmly in place until the glue cures.
+Hold the two sides firmly in place until the glue cures.